msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ---
 ### node-red Tuya OpenAPI V2.0

-This library implements experimental access to Tuya Cloud API to get data or perform operations programmatically, without using  the 'SmartLife Ap'p or the 'Tuya Development Platform'.
+This library implements experimental access to Tuya Cloud API to get data or perform operations programmatically, without using  the 'SmartLife App' or the 'Tuya Development Platform'.

 To start with Tuya IoT Cloud, you must create a developer account and register your devices, to get the credentials (see [here for references](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON#1-preconditions)).
 You can then start using the `nr_Tuya_OpenAPI_2.0` to develop and manage your node-red IoT applications.